keboola/developers-docs/extend/custom-science/r/index.md

 With this approach, you can organize your code and name your functions as you please.
 In the sample repository, the actual code is contained in the `doSomething()` function in the [`R/myPackage.R`](https://github.com/keboola/docs-custom-science-example-r-package/blob/master/R/myPackage.R) file.
-In the code itself, there is no difference to [previous example](#simple-example).
+The code itself is identical to the [previous example](#simple-example).

 You can test the sample code with this *runtime* setting: